-Salima Stanley-Bhanji | CEO
+Salima Stanley-Bhanji | CEO | she/her

 Richard brings with him a passion for knowledge and understanding, and devotion to storytelling wherever he goes.
 He has been honing his craft as a professional Videographer in Calgary for years, starting with a diploma from SAIT in Television Production.
 With an early appetite for journalism, he began his ongoing work with CTV News Calgary nearly a decade ago as an Editor and Video Journalist.
-In this position he recently won the revered RTDNA National and Regional Awards, and has been lucky enough to travel across this province and country to cover a variety of important stories.
+In this position, he recently won the revered RTDNA National and Regional Awards, and has been lucky enough to travel across this province and country to cover a variety of important stories.